 The Dominion Post (http://bit.ly/OtrPye) says University Health Associates contends that it's not a public entity and therefore doesn't have to provide the information to its competitor.

 Mon General says it will keep fighting.

 It argues the state Health Care Authority should have required a certificate of need for the clinic's planned relocation.

-But the authority says UHA is a private practice and exempt from that requirement.
+The authority had granted a waiver, ruling that UHA qualifies as a private practice and is therefore exempt from the requirement.

 Mon General disputes that, arguing UHA is the clinical practice arm for WVU physicians — controlled directly by WVU Hospitals and West Virginia United Health Systems.